 UPg for this episode:

-The Kabyle People of Algeria
+The Kabyle of Algeria

-The UPG for this episode is the Kabyle people of Algeria.
 The Kabyle have a population of 5.8 million.
 Their main religion is Islam, with fewer than 5 percent Christians.
 The traditional economy of the area is based on arboriculture (orchards and olive trees) and on the craft industry (tapestry or pottery).

 The Kabyle are one of the largest Berber ethnic groups in North Africa, living primarily in Algeria.
 They were once influenced by Christianity in the early days of the church and many still wear crosses on their foreheads and clothing.
 Unfortunately, the Bible was never translated in their language.